HenrikLarsen/GameOfLife/README.md

 # Game Of Life
 Implementation of <b>Conway's Game of Life</b> for Program Development (DATS1600) at Oslo and Akershus University College (HiOA), spring 2017.
-The assignment recieved an A.
+The assignment recieved an A. The file <b>GameOfLife.jar</b> includes a runnable package of the application.

 ## Created by:
 Henrik Finnerud Larsen <br>